motherfortress2/wand/README.md

 #  Wand Installation Script for GitHub Codespaces

-> [!NOTE]
-> May need to fork other things soon. nginx and all that.

 > [!IMPORTANT]
 > If this works, it will open a new gate to inexperienced coders, so it's necessary to say, if you are inexperienced this is __NOT__ for you.